shelleywong/CINS465-Course-Materials/assignment7.md

 ## Submitting Your Final Project

-* Submit your project through a GitHub repo -- either the CSUChico-CINS465 repo created for you OR a personal repo.
+* Submit your project through a **GitHub repo** (or GitLab, BitBucket, etc) -- either the CSUChico-CINS465 repo created for you OR a personal repo.
 If you are using a repo that I did not create for you, make sure I can see your project (i.e. if it is private, add me as a collaborator).
+* Submit the **Final Project Feedback form** (Google Survey, link in the assignments content area of Blackboard) for your project.
-* Please submit a link to your Final Project on GitHub (or another source code management service) to `Assignment #7 Final Project Submission Link` in the Assignments content area on Blackboard.
+* Submit a link to your Final Project on GitHub (or another source code management service) to `Assignment #7 Final Project Submission Link` in the Assignments content area on Blackboard, so that I have a place to post your final project grade and overall grade for the semester.

 **Reminder**: Your final project may be public, but your other CINS465 assignments need to be kept private.